 Salad

-• 1/2 cup (65g) drained and coarsely chopped kalamata olives
+• 1/2 cup drained and coarsely chopped kalamata olives

 Instructions

-• DRESSING: Add all the dressing ingredients to a Mason jar and season (to taste) with fine sea salt and pepper.
-I add 1/2 teaspoon and 1/4 teaspoon pepper (add to personal preference).
+• Add all dressing ingredients to a mason jar.
+Add 1/2 teaspoon lemon zest and 3 tablespoons lemon juice.
+Season to taste with salt and pepper.
+I add 1/2 teaspoon salt and 1/4 teaspoon pepper (add to preference).
 Seal the jar and shake vigorously to combine.
 Store in the fridge while preparing the rest of the salad.

 Video